catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

   interact with your Catalyst Cloud project.
 There are several options available to you depending on your tool of choice, some of these are:

-  - Using the openrc file
+  - Using an :ref:`openrc file<source-rc-file>`
-  - Using a clouds.yaml
+  - Using a clouds.yaml file

 - You have uploaded or created an SSH key.